jonaolden-strawberry/pbt/README.md

 pbt build my_project --env dev
 ```

-Expressions defined in the environment override matching expressions from `project.yml` and model definitions.
+Expressions defined in the environment override matching expressions from model definitions.
 You can also reference system environment variables with `${ENV_VAR}` syntax.

 ### Calculation Groups